hump-coder/mhi-rc-ex3-esp32/README.md

 This project adds MQTT and HTTP control to the Mitsubishi RC-EX3 wall controller using an ESP-12 (ESP8266).
 It is based on the excellent work from [mcchas/rc-ex3-esp](https://github.com/mcchas/rc-ex3-esp).
 Many thanks to the original author for providing the foundation.

+Note: This project will work equally well on any of the ESP32 micro controllers.

 ## Building the hardware

 Build and flash the firmware to the ESP module.
 Connect VCC, GND, TX and RX to the panel by inserting bent jumper pins into the through-hole vias.
 Power the ESP-12 with a 3.3&nbsp;V regulator.